Mzosindiso/HTML-CSS/README_2.md

 <ul>
   <li>HTTP module is essential for creating web servers and handling HTTP requests and responses.
 It allows you to build the backbone of web applications and APIs.</li>
+  <li>HTTP is a client/server protocol.
+Requests are initiated by client and server will respond with a "response".</li>
   <li>The FS module allows you to interact with the file system, enabling you to read, write, delete, and manipulate files within your Node.js applications.</li>
 </ul>